zieren/eltern-emailer/README.md

 Unofficial email interface for `*.eltern-portal.org` sites: Retrieves messages from the web and emails them to you.
 This saves time, enables text search and integrates with email based workflows.

+## Project Status

+This project is in alpha state.

 ## How it Works

-Eltern-Emailer logs into the Eltern-Portal website and checks for new content in certain [categories](#current-features), e.g. `Aktuelles`.
+Eltern-Emailer logs into the Eltern-Portal website and checks for new content in certain [categories](#current-features), e.g. news in `Aktuelles` or messages from teachers in `Kommunikation Eltern/Fachlehrer`.
 It then sends this content to you via email.

 The application does not interact with any third parties except your email provider.
 It runs on your own desktop or server.

 Currently only timed polling is supported.
 Event-based polling (triggered by the notification email) is [planned](#planned-features).

-## Project Status

-This project is in alpha state.

 ### Requirements